Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 ### Order cancellation

 As you might expect by now, cancelling an order is done by sending a command and handling it.
-First, define the `CancelOrder` command in the Messages project:
+First, define the `CancelOrder` command in the **Sales.Messages*** project:

 snippet: BuyersRemorseCancelOrderCommand